weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 ##### 200 (OK)

-> If the workout is successfully updated the endpoint will return an HTTP response with a status code `200` and a body as below.
+> If the journal is successfully updated the endpoint will return an HTTP response with a status code `200` and a body as below.

 ```
 {
   "error": false,
-  "message": "Your workout was updated successfully.",
+  "message": "Your journal was updated successfully.",
-  "workout": {
+  "journal": {
+      "id": 17,
+      "date": "Jan 2000, 2019",
+      "region": "Legs Update",
-    "workout_id": 1,
+      "userId": 1,
-    "workout_name": "Hoverboarding",
-    "workout_date": "1552286585353",
-    "workout_type": "Cardio",
-    "workout_subtype": "Skateboarding",
-    "workout_sets": null,
-    "workout_reps": null,
-    "workout_time": 60,
-    "workout_distance": 500,
-    "workout_notes": "Had to hoverboard away from some crazy futuristic bullies.",
-    "body_region": "Legs",
-    "max_weight": null,
-    "progress_picture": null,
-    "user_id": 2,
-    "created_at": "2019-03-11T06:43:05.407Z",
+      "created_at": "2019-03-13T22:55:10.082Z",
-    "updated_at": "2019-03-11T06:43:05.407Z"
+      "updated_at": "2019-03-13T22:55:10.082Z"
-  },
-  numUpdated: 1
   }
+}
 ```

 ##### 406 (Not Acceptable)

-> If the required data to update the workout is not sent in the body, the endpoint will return an HTTP response with a status code `406` and a body as below.
+> If the required data to update the journal is not sent in the body, the endpoint will return an HTTP response with a status code `406` and a body as below.

 ```
 {
   "error": true,
-  "user": [],
+  "journal": [],
-  "message": "Please include required workout name and user ID details and try again.",
+  "message": "Please include required journal information and try again."
-  "numUpdated": 0
 }
 ```

 ##### 404 (Not Found)

-> If no workout for the specified user can be found in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.
+> If no journalfor the specified user can be found in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.

 ```
 {
   "error": true,
-  "workouts": [],
+  "journal": [],
-  "message": "Your workout could not be found to be updated.",
+  "message": "Your journal could not be found to be updated."
-  "numUpdated": 0
 }
 ```